firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-12-17-where-you-are-now-is-better-than-where-you-were-before.md

 Lily had not seen Evie.
 She went to the pantry to wash her coffee mug, and saw a pair of high-heeled boots sticking out from behind the refrigerator.
 “Hello?” she said, and jumped when Andrea burst into the room.

 “I swear, Evie doesn’t respect me,” Andrea said.
-“The one time I wanted to take charge of a pitch idea and she— what are you doing?”
+“The one time I wanted to take charge of a pitch idea and she— What are you doing?”

 Lily was approaching the boots.
 They belonged to Evie, sitting slumped on the floor, forehead resting against the side of the refrigerator.
 Lily knelt in front of her, touched her knee, shook her.
 Evie didn’t move.